Bronchitis During Pregnancy – Causes, Risks, and Prevention

 Mix 250 ml of water with half a teaspoon of baking soda and salt.
 Lean over a sink at a 45-degree angle so that your nostrils are pointing in the direction of the sink.
 You can use a syringe or a squeeze bottle to pour the mixture into one of the nostrils as you breathe through your mouth.
 The solution will come out of the other nostril.
 This, when repeated several times a day, can help relieve difficulty in breathing.

-Yogurt has healthy bacteria also known as probiotics which can help alleviate respiratory tract infections.
+Yoghurt has healthy bacteria, also known as probiotics, which can help alleviate respiratory tract infections.

-Proper precautions during pregnancy can minimize the possibility of contracting bronchitis if not prevent them altogether.
+Proper precautions during pregnancy can minimise the possibility of contracting bronchitis, if not prevent it altogether.
 Here are a few preventive measures that you can keep in mind.

 Because of low immunity, bronchitis can very quickly and easily progress in pregnant women, further developing into pneumonia if left untreated.
 Immediate medical assistance is advised if you are pregnant with bronchitis and experience the following symptoms: